Day 1 - Depart U.S. / Fly overnight to Munich

 with regional fruits.
 Of course, we’ll

-try a sampling as well.
+taste a few samples as well.

 Tonight's dinner is on your own in Lindau.
 During summer